 - Service hotline

-Easy to moderate self-guided hotel tour with daily distances ranging from 18 to 30 miles.
+This tour is classified as easy to moderate self-guided hotel tour with daily distances ranging from 19 to 35 miles.
 Routes make use of good, hard asphalt roads (bike paths/side streets).
-Terrain is almost entirely flat with a possible sloping hill or two.
+The terrain is almost entirely flat with a possible sloping hill or two.

 Individual arrival in Heidelberg.
 Visit the castle and the historic student prison or University library with the precious Manesse handwriting.
 In the evening, we recommend a stroll through the "Untere Straße," where there are numerous bars.